hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 deployed to the second cluster (e.g. Ethereum, Solana, others) only allows to check the explicitly provided afterwards data is correct and IS or WAS present in the source cluster.
-And such data retrieval still requires for the source cluster node to be running.
+And such data retrieval still requires for the source cluster node to be up and running.
 Even some remote and untrusted one, but it has to be present.

 Regular solution to that is to get all the necessary nodes up and running.
 But wouldn't it mean extreme deployment and API development and maintenance expenses